underscoreio/underscoreio/src/html/_drafts/liftrx.md

 RxComponent wraps a function that accepts an Observable[T] and returns an RxElement[O].
 It will become clear why this is necessary later but for now think of it as a function for building an RxElement given an Observable.

-_RxElement.values_ is the output stream of values, the _jscmd_ is the stream of Lift JsCmds containing JavaScript to send to the browser to make whatever changes are required in response to the input stream, and _ui_ is the html to bind into templates as usual in Lift.
+_RxElement.values_ is the output stream of values, the _jscmd_ is the stream of Lift JsCmds containing JavaScript to send to the browser to make whatever changes are required in response to the input stream, and _ui_ is the HTML to bind into templates as usual in Lift.

-To send the JsCmds emitted by _RxElement.jscmd_ to the browser, each JsCmd needs to be sent to a comet actor that forwards it to the client:
+To send the JsCmds emitted by _RxElement.jscmd_ to the browser, each JsCmd needs to be sent to a comet actor that forwards it to the client.

-RxLift's [RxCometActor](https://github.com/channingwalton/rxlift/blob/master/core/src/main/scala/com/casualmiracles/rxlift/RxCometActor.scala) wraps up the mechanics of sending Javascript to the client and managing subscription to the observables where necessary.
+RxLift's [RxCometActor](https://github.com/channingwalton/rxlift/blob/master/core/src/main/scala/com/casualmiracles/rxlift/RxCometActor.scala) wraps up the mechanics of sending JavaScript to the client and managing subscription to the observables where necessary.

 ### A Label